Share This Infographic

 There are five weighted factors that determine the order of priority:

 - The global significance and size of the local population of a specific people group.
 Global significance means that the population is a uniquely substantial one outside of their country.
 So, 10,000 Tibetans in New York score high on global significance, but 10,000 Hindi speaking Indians in Columbus, OH do not.
 The matrix also only includes populations more than 5,000.
-A large and globally significant concentration of people means the gospel can spread to more people faster within that people group once people start coming to faith in Christ.
+This is because a large and globally significant concentration of people means the gospel can spread to more people faster within that people group once people start coming to faith in Christ.

 - The Global Status of Evangelical Christianity among the people group.The more Christians exist in a people group, the higher the chance they’ll hear the gospel from someone within that culture.
 This means there is less need to send cross-cultural missionaries to that group.

 - Ministry Engagement by Local Christians.
 Let’s say that there’s a couple of churches in Houston who have made it their goal to reach out to their Bangladeshi neighbors.
 Wonderful!
 That means there’s less of a need to mobilize people, making that group less of a priority on the matrix.
+We praise God whenever a group moves down the list.